7 Essential Folic Acid Benefits for Moms-to-Be

 • Cereals

-These are not just beneficial for contributing to the fetus with its growth and development, it also helps provide with sustained energy to the mother during pregnancy which is an added bonus.
+These grains are not only beneficial for supporting the growth and development of the fetus but also provide sustained energy to the mother during pregnancy, which is an added bonus.

 5. Legumes